thesleax/ticket-bot/README.md

    node src/index.js
    ```
    Alternatively, you can create a `.bat` file with the command above to start the bot without opening a terminal.

-## 📝 Changelog

-### Version 0.0.3 (July 3, 2025)
-- Added support for ticket creation with and without modals
-- Updated discord.js to version 14.21.0
-- Optimized codebase and removed redundant code structures
-- Enhanced error handling and logging system
-- Improved code organization and efficiency